kagisearch/kagi-docs/docs/kagi/features/exclude-ai-images.md

 ## Filtering AI-generated images

-You can use the AI images filter to completely exclude websites with AI-generated images from your search results.
+You can use the **AI images** filter to completely exclude websites with AI-generated images from your search results.

 <video src="./media/exclude_ai_images_filter.mp4" width="720" type="video/mp4" autoplay muted loop playsinline disablepictureinpicture alt="Kagi Image Search - Exclude AI Images Filter" />

+The **AI images** filter has three options:
+- **Any**: This is the default behavior.
+Include all images but downrank AI-generated results.
+- **None**: Exclude AI-generated results.
+- **Only**: Only include AI-generated results.

+You can also use the `ai:only` and `ai:none` search operators to only include AI-generated images, and exclude all AI-generated images, respectively.

 ##  You are in control: Block websites in image search results